runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_2_wave_physics/README.md

 depth-of-focus varies with aperture size, frequency, and focal point.

 This second exercise demonstrates how to run a simulation in k-wave to record a signal originating from a single source.
-We are then showing how we can import the recorded signal into a channel data UFF object in the USTB and beamforming the data into an image.
+We then show how this recorded signal can be written to a UFF channel data object in the USTB and beamformed into an image.
 Thus, we will do "receive beamforming" and reconstruct an image of the single source.
-Your task is to implement your own pixel-based receive beamformer.
+Your task is to implement your own pixel-based receive beamformer and verify that your results are similar to the results from the USTB.

 ## Litterature:
 The first example is covered in this weeks lecture and reading material.